anthonyjdoolan/image-processing-pipeline-workshop/README.md

 See [deep-learning-containers/available_images.md](https://github.com/aws/deep-learning-containers/blob/master/available_images.md) for more information.

+Data in the templates, both SAM and Cloud formation has been somewhat anonymized and will not work via copy and paste.
+These are meant to be used to help guide the creation of these services.

 ## Project Structure
 - `aws/`: Contains AWS-specific configurations and code.
   - `event-bridge/`: Example cloudformation template.